Katsugachi/Solus-MS/README.md

 ## Dev Log
 I thought i would just write some stuff so i can remember when i did what since recently i've been doing a bunch of work on Solus MS.<br>
 7/04/26 - added search bar, fixed persistent themes so they save now.
-Stats page added<br>
+Stats page added - V 3.0.0<br>
 7/05/26 - Mobile GUI and fixed the autodetect trying to switch the GUI like 50 times a second <br>
 7/06/26 - working on exporting and importing everything
 ## Details